byrd-laif/soilMakers/readme.md

 To awaken possibility and creative insight, refine the taste, and increase the knowledge of the participants, through guided meaningful conversation, organized around living cultures and ideas reflective of the era in which one lives.

 #### Accepting personal responsibility; truthful living.

-*Love and labor are inseparable, calling forth deep bravery from within.*

-**Harvesting Knowledge.**

-Designing for re-connectedness in contrast to designing for sustainability.
+Authenticity - Designing for re-connectedness in contrast to designing for sustainability.

-*Cultivating a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.*

 **Tools For Understanding.**

-*An integrated set of processes that allow the often hidden insight of human expertise to be captured and converted into specific actionable know-how that can be transferred to someone.*
+*An integrated set of processes that allow the often hidden insight of human expertise to be captured and converted into specific actionable know-how that can be transferred to someone.
+Cultivating a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.*

 [**Life*Styles* For Change ~ Becoming a part of the circle of life.**](./lifeStylesForChange)